-Meet Courtney Boucher, the two time recipient (2019, 2020) of the Pam Borton Endowment for the Promotion of Girls and Women in Sport Leadership.
+Meet Courtney Boucher, the three-time recipient (2019, 2020, 2021) of the Pam Borton Endowment for the Promotion of Girls and Women in Sport Leadership.
 Boucher is a PhD student at the School of Kinesiology, studying Kinesiology with an emphasis in Sport Sociology.
 She received her masters from the School of Kinesiology in the spring of 2019, studying hiring practices of NCAA Division-I athletic directors.
 Before her graduate studies, Boucher was the Assistant Hockey Coach at her alma mater, Gustavus Adolphus College, and graduated from Gustavus with a BA in Chemistry and a minor in Political Science where she also played hockey.

 Thanks to the support of the Pam Borton Fellowship, Boucher has been able to actively participate in and advance the Tucker Center for Research on Girls & Women in Sport (Tucker Center) research initiatives.